CaptainCuddleCube/TimeWriggler/README.md

                         internal state for time entries.
   --round_up            This will ceiling the values, unless they are really
                         close to the hour.
+  --round_to_nearest ROUND_TO_NEAREST
+                        This will round the value up to the nearest value you specified.
   --config CONFIG       If you want to store your config somewhere else.
+  --start_date START_DATE
+                        If you want to specify the start_date yourself, you can specify just the date, ie: 2020-05-01
 ```